prototypefund/Digital_Bargeld-docs/integration-general.rst

 Normalized Base URLs
 --------------------

-Mints and merchants have a base URL for their service.
+Exchanges and merchants have a base URL for their service.
 This URL *must* be in a canonical form when it is stored (e.g. in the wallet's database) or transmitted (e.g. to a bank page).